exworldcreator/pumpfun-ultra-utility/README.md

 - Keep your private keys secure and never share them
 - The CSV file with wallet information is deleted from the server immediately after being sent
 - Store the wallet information in a secure location
+- Private keys are stored in base58 format for better compatibility with Solana tools and wallets

 ## Database Structure